itom-project/itom/docs/userDoc/source/07_plugins/development/plugin-dataObject.rst

 **Division Operator 'div'**
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""+

-This operator is used to perform elementwise division between two data objects in the following way.
+This operator is used to perform element-wise division between two data objects in the following way.

 *div_mat = mat1.div(mat2);*

-Here, data object **mat1** is divided from data object **mat2** elementwise using **"div"** operator and the result is stored in data object **div_mat**.
+Here, data object **mat1** is divided from data object **mat2** element-wise using **"div"** operator and the result is stored in data object **div_mat**.
 Sizes and data types of mat1, mat2 and mat2 should be same.

 .. note::